 Digital-Physical-Biological Fusion

-Jennifer Doudna: How CRISPR lets us edit our DNADavid R. Liu: Can we cure genetic diseases by rewriting DNA?
+Jennifer Doudna: How CRISPR lets us edit our DNA, David R. Liu: Can we cure genetic diseases by rewriting DNA?

 Floyd E. Romesberg: The radical possibilities of man-made DNA